 This guide will detail my experience at one of the coolest places to go ziplining in Italy.
-The zipline at Flying in the Sky in Rocca Massima is definitely a place to visit near Rome for adrenaline junkies.
+The zipline at Flying in the Sky in Rocca Massima is the best place to go ziplining near Rome, and I review my experience below!

 If youʻre booking your trip to Rome last minute, we have you covered.
 Below are some of the top tours, hotels, and more!